johnvenkiah/CI_PP3_John_Venkiah/README.md

 - [Heroku](https://www.heroku.com) - Used to deploy the application.

 - [Lucidchart](https://lucid.co/product/lucidchart) - Lucidchart was used to create the [flowchart](#flowchart) of the project.

+#### Python Libraries

+I have used these third party libraries and Python libraries for this project:

+- datetime: As time is of essence when working with calendars, this was essential.

+- os: By using os I was able to both have my password in the workspace without pushing it to github, but also use it as a config var on heroku.

+- re: to be able to validate using regular expressions

+#### Third Party Libraries

+- googleapiclient.discovery: needed to work with the Google API

+- google.oauth2.service_account: So the application can access the account that the sheet and calendar are on with the credentials

+- gspread: so the application can read Google Spreadsheets